zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Configuration

-The /registry endpoint is disabled by default.
+The `/registry` endpoint is disabled by default.
 Use the following environment variable to enable this feature:

 `APIML_CLOUDGATEWAY_REGISTRY_ENABLED=TRUE`

 ### Authentication
-The /registry endpoint is authenticated by the client certificate.
+The `/registry` endpoint is authenticated by the client certificate.
 Cloud Gateway accepts certificates that are trusted.
 The user name is obtained from the common name of the client certificate.

-You will receive 401 when not properly authenticated.
+Unsuccessful authentication returns a 401 error code.

 ### Authorization
-Only the users configured by the following environment variable are allowed to use the /registry endpoint.
+Only the users configured by the following environment variable are allowed to use the `/registry` endpoint.

 `APIML_SECURITY_X509_REGISTRY_ALLOWEDUSERS=USER1,user2,User3`

 This parameter allows the setting of multiple users as a comma-separated list.

-You will receive 403 when not properly authorized.
+Unsuccessful authorization returns a 403 error code.

 ### Request